AFUDIrk/CADDeck/README.md

 Quantity 3 neodymium magnet N52 8x3mm (inside the joystick button in the middle)

+Quantity 6 screws M3x10mm (for the housing)

-Quantity 10 screws M3x16mm (for the housing and for attaching the joystick)
+Quantity 4 screws M3x20mm (for attaching the joystick)

 Quantity 9 screws M2x5mm (to attach the wheel to the joystick button, the USB-C board and to attach the PCF8575)